 Yes, sunrooms and conservatories can be used to enclose a pool.
 LivingSpace is able to completely customize your sunroom based on your plans.
 Other people have built sunrooms to utilize as a pool house for people to change, shower, or entertain friends and family.

 LivingSpace’s sunrooms can be used for a variety of purposes.
 Plants thrive within a sunroom because of the sunlight exposure and window protectio

 You can’t install a doggie door into a glass knee wall, but you can install a doggie door into a vinyl knee wall.
 Those who want a doggie door would need to ensure there is an appropriate section in the sunroom that would permit it.

 Sunrooms can increase the resale value of your home.
 Homeowners who sell their homes say their sunroom helped their home sell much quicker.
 This is especially true with an energy efficient sunroom.
 A 2008 survey done by the National Association of Remodelers reported that sunrooms retain 92% value of a sunroom addition during home resale.

-A higher home value usually correlates with an increase in property taxes, so remodeling projects typically result in a slight increase in property taxes.
-However, most states have a maximum allowable increase on property taxes, regardless of the amount of improvements done to the home.
-That increased tax rate is usually locked until a transfer of the deed, so your taxes are unlikely to increase much at all during your ownership of the home.
+A higher home value generally correlates with an increased amount of property taxes.
+The property’s assessment by a county assessor will instigate higher taxes.
+These assessments take quality and location into consideration amongst other variables.
+Assessors will offer an assessment rate to the home based on the increase value seen by the sunroom.
+Most states have a maximum allowable increase on property taxes, regardless of the amount of improvements done to the home.
+Your tax rate is usually locked until a transfer of the deed, so your taxes are unlikely to increase much at all during your ownership of the home.